 - Spot clean any stains.
 Brush any dirt from the surface.

 - Use a delicate cycle in your washing machine settings if the fabric of your shirt is fine.
-If it is made of a heavier fabric, you can choose the regular cycle.
+You can choose the regular cycle if it is made of a heavier fabric.

 - If you’re using a dryer, set it to low heat.